logiconllc/Angular-8-Boilerplate/README.md

 ```
 ## File Structure
-We use the component approach in our starter.
-This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
-A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs, e2e, and component class.
+This is the new standard for developing Angular apps and a great way to ensure maintainable code.
+A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs,  component class.
 Here's how it looks:
 ```
  ├──src/                           * our source files that will be compiled to javascript
  |